Frogger (series)

-Frogger is a Japanese video game series published and owned by Konami, and developed by multiple studios.
-The series generally involves a frog trying to travel across roads and rivers of high traffic and danger.
+is a video game series and media franchise created by designer Takahide Arima for Konami.
+The franchise's games are primarily top-down action platformers that follow Frogger, an anthropomorphic frog, crossing through hazardous terrain to reach an objective.
 The first game in the series was the 1981 arcade game Frogger, and new games in the series have been released in the following decades.
-In 2021, Frogger became a game show series on Peacock.
+In 2021, Frogger was adapted into a game show series on Peacock.